tanfwong/rfsoc_notes/_sources/ch1/overview.md

-# Course Overview
+# Overview

-* Our goal is to learn how to implement real-time, high-speed digital signal processing (DSP) objects and algorithms.
+* Our goal is to learn how to implement high-speed digital signal processing (DSP) objects and algorithms in real time.

-* Typical hardware technologies/plaforms/architectures for dsp
+* Typical hardware technologies/plaforms/architectures for DSP
   implementation include:
   1. **General-purpose CPU / micro-controller**
   2. **Digital signal processor (dsp)**